willystout/geo_ai_app/README.md

 ## 📫 Support

-For support, email [your-email] or open an issue on GitHub.
+For support, email geoai.contact@gmail.com or open an issue on GitHub.

 ## 📜 License